anzhi0708/removing_pdf_clipboard_newlines/README.md

 # removing_pdf_clipboard_newlines

-Removing '\n's when copying text content from a PDF file using different languages.
+Use regular expressions to remove specific patterned text (mainly new lines), and interact with the standard library, user-installed binary files, and the system clipboard to ensure that the text content copied from a PDF file using mouse highlighting is formatted correctly.

+- C++
+- Python
+- Scala
+- OCaml